skinnerjc/inspect_proxmox_sandbox/README.md

 ![Demo of zst upload](docs/proxmox_shell.png "Getting a shell on Proxmox server")

+## Using OVA files

+Proxmox supports OVA import but not OVA export.
+It is possible to extract the disk images of VMs from a Proxmox server in qcow2 format (instructions for this can be found online).

+ Once you have the disk images locally, you can use the convenience script `ci_scripts/convert_ova.sh` to convert it into an OVA.
+Note, it assumes you have VirtualBox installed.

 ## Observing the VMs

 Note, if you are having problems, then setting Inspect's sandbox_cleanup=False will be helpful.